 Plaintiff served CDTFA with this complaint on June 21, 2019.
 Plaintiff agreed to a 15-day extension to CDTFA's deadline to respond to Plaintiff's complaint.
 CDTFA's response is now due August 5, 2019.
 Plaintiff's opposition brief is due September 5, 2019, and CDTFA's reply is due September 11, 2019.
 On August 5, 2019, CDTFA and BOE filed a joint demurrer to Counts 1-4 and 6-8 in this complaint, with only the refund action under Count 5 to remain as a valid cause of action.
 The demurrer also asks that BOE be dismissed as a party.
 The hearing on this demurrer is scheduled for September 18, 2019.
 Plaintiff filed its Opposition to CDTFA's Demurrer on September 4, 2019.
 On September 11, 2019, CDTFA filed its Reply Brief in Support of its Demurrer.
 On September 18, 2019, the court sustained CDTFA's Demurrer to causes of action 1-4 and 6-8 in Plaintiff's complaint, with leave to amend, and dismiss BOE as a defendant.
 On September 26, 2019, the court continued the case status conference from October 3, 2019 to December 12, 2019.
 On September 30, 2019, Plaintiff filed an amended complaint with only the refund action remaining and dismissed BOE as a defendant.
 CDTFA's response to the first amended complaint is due October 30, 2019.
 On October 25, 2019, CDTFA filed its answer to Plaintiff's First Amended Complaint, and a Motion to Dismiss Demand for Jury Trial.
 The hearing on CDTFA's motion is scheduled for January 23, 2020.
 On December 12, 2019, the court set a trial date of January 4, 2021, which is currently set for a 4-7 day jury trial, but it will convert automatically to a bench trial if CDTFA prevails on its Motion to Strike Demand for Jury Trial, currently set to be heard on January 23, 2020.
 The trial readiness hearing is set for December 18, 2020, and the final Mandatory Settlement Conference is set for December 10, 2020.
 On January 3, 2020, Rosenbaum filed an opposition to CDTFA's Motion to Strike Demand for Jury Trial.
 On January 10, 2020, CDTFA filed its Reply in Support of its Motion to Strike Demand for Jury Trial.
 On January 21, 2020, the trial court issued a tentative ruling granting CDTFA's Motion to Strike the Demand for a Jury Trial concluding that a jury trial is not required for a tax refund action.
 Plaintiff did not request oral argument; therefore, the court adopted its tentative ruling as its final order on January 23, 2020.
 Both parties have propounded discovery and discovery is in process.
-Plaintiff filed his motion for summary judgment on July 30, 2020.
-Hearing is set for October 28, 2020.
+Plaintiff filed a Motion for Summary Judgment on August 3, 2020.
+The hearing on this motion is scheduled for October 28, 2020; and CDTFA's Opposition is due October 14, 2020.